Amir Arsalan: Arsalan's childhood and his identity

 Arsalan is given the best education and becomes fluent in seven languages by the time he is thirteen years old.
 When he is thirteen, he expresses an interest in horseback riding and sword fighting.
 Khawaja tries to discourage this, saying that such pastimes are for kings and princes and tries to convince Arsalan to pursue a career in trade, but Arsalan insists that he won't, so Khawaja relents and hires a tutor to teach Arsalan what he wants.
 At eighteen, Arsalan kills an aggressive lion with a sword.
 He then discovers the Khedive of Egypt hiding in a tree nearby, having been saved by Arsalan from certain death.
-The Khedive asks Arsalan to come to the palace tomorrow, saying that he will give him a job there.
+The Khedive asks Arsalan to come to the palace the following day, saying that he will give him a job there.

 Khawaja and Arsalan go to the palace the next day, but before the Khedive can give Arsalan a job at court, they receive word that a Ferangi delegation from King Petrus, led by Almas Khan has arrived with a letter written in the Ferangi language.
 Arsalan is asked to read the letter, which instructs the Khedive to hand Khawaja, as well as Arsalan, son of Malik-Shah, to Almas Khan to be taken to Farang.
 The letter is also accompanied by a picture of Arsalan, so that the Khedive and Khawaja could not deny that Arsalan, the son of Khawaja Noman, was not the same Arsalan mentioned in the letter.
 Arsalan and Almas Khan speak in the Ferangi language, which no one else present is able to understand.
 Almas Khan angers Arsalan, and Arsalan cuts down Almas Khan with his sword, starting an altercation that wipes out the entire Ferangi delegation.
 The incident is a huge diplomatic incident, and Khedive asks Khawaja to take responsibility for it, since his son is the one who caused it.
 Khawaja states that if he gives his wealth to Khedive, and Khedive will give him an army, then Khawaja and Arsalan will go to Constantinople and take back from Sam Khan and King Petrus the land that rightfully belongs to Arsalan.

 The plot continues well on past this point.